Registering a sole proprietorship in Hong Kong is straightforward, requiring minimal documentation and allowing quick setup.

 Tax Obligations and Business Bank Account

-Sole proprietorships in Hong Kong are subject to a flat tax rate of 15% on their assessable profits.
+In Hong Kong, sole proprietorships pay a flat tax rate of 15% on their business profits.

-Take note that if your sole proprietorship business earns less than $2,000,000 in gross income, you do not need to include any financial statements with your tax return.
+- If your sole proprietorship earns less than HKD 2,000,000 annually, you do not need to submit detailed financial statements with your tax return.

 Business Registration Renewal